ricardojba/ConTtyShell/README.md

 # ConTtyShell
-ConPtyShell Fork that Evades Microsoft Defender (as of 25/11/2024)
+ConPtyShell Fork that Evades:
+* Microsoft Defender (as of 25/12/2024)
+* Trend Micro Deep Security (as of 03/12/2024)

 **Original:**